TeachPendant

 Creating Teach Points

-Create a new teachpoint
+- Create a new teachpoint

-Save and validate the teach point position
+- Save and validate the teach point position

 Motion Profile Configuration

-Navigate to Motion Profiles section in TeachPendant
+- Navigate to Motion Profiles section

-Configure motion parameters:
+- Configure parameters:

-- Acceleration/Deceleration: Peak motion accelartion/deceleration as percentage.
+- Acceleration/Deceleration: Peak motion accel/decel as %

-Test and save the motion profile with descriptive name
+- Test and save with descriptive name

 Building Sequences